 Making Funerals Special

 More and more people are embracing unusual and poignant ideas for making funerals special.
-Unique personalised touches can be a fitting way to say goodbye to someone special.
+Unique personalised touches and special funerals can be a fitting way to say goodbye to someone special.

 Choose a personalised casket

 People are becoming increasingly creative with coffin and personalised casket choices as a way of celebrating a person’s life and their interests.

 Some coffin-makers specialise in colourful and patterned coffins, with a vast range of designs, from flowers, butterflies and stars, to music-themed designs, national flags and animals.

 Some companies even allow you to custom design a coffin with a specific image, a perfect idea for special funerals.